 Due to the severe pressure on parking space, the National Disabled Persons' Parking Badge Scheme (Blue Badge Scheme) does not apply in the Royal Borough of Kensington and Chelsea, the City of London, the City of Westminster, and part of the London Borough of Camden.
 When the scheme was introduced in 1971, these areas were exempted from the legislation.
-Although this means that the on-street parking concessions available under the Blue Badge scheme do not apply in the Royal Borough, we provide Blue Badge bays as well as offering restricted concessions for non-resident Blue Badge holders.
+Although this means that the on-street parking concessions available under the Blue Badge scheme do not apply in the Royal Borough, we provide 187 Blue Badge bays as well as offering limited concessions for non-resident Blue Badge holders.

-We administer our own Purple Badge Scheme for people with disabilities who live, work or study in the borough.
-These badges allow the holders to park without payment or time limit in any residents' or pay and display parking bay throughout the borough.
-There are currently 2,453 purple badge holders.
+We administer our own Purple Badge Scheme for people with disabilities who live, work or study in the Borough.
+These badges allow the holders to park without payment or time limit in any residents' or pay and display parking bay throughout the Borough.
+There are currently 2417 purple badge holders.

 We take fraudulent use of disabled badges very seriously and employ officers specifically to investigate and prosecute offenders.
-Between 1 April 2015 and 31 March 2016, we successfully apprehended 51 offenders who have had appropriate sanctions applied and carried out 30 seizures, 12 cautions and 19 prosecutions.
+Between 1 April 2016 and 31 March 2017, we successfully identified 51 suspected offenders who have had appropriate sanctions applied including 42 successful prosecutions.
+Fines totalling £12,275 were imposed, and defendants were ordered to pay the Council £12,646 in costs and victim surcharges.